popina/EpsonSDK/README.en.txt

       - TM-m30II-NT
       - TM-m50
     - Bug fix
-      - Fixed issue that the ePOS SDK's reconnecting process doesn't end rarely　when the iOS device go into sleep mode during the ePOS SDK's reconnectiong process.
+      - Fixed issue that the ePOS SDK's reconnecting process doesn't end rarely　when the iOS device go into sleep mode during the ePOS SDK's reconnecting process.
     - Added new functions
       - Added "CODE128 auto" parameter on addBarcode API.